upendra9798/Projects/Readme.md

 12. Used Toaster to show notification menu when error or product creation(Use new syntax by seeing chakra ui website) npx @chakra-ui/cli snippet add toaster

+13. Creating Homepage to show all the products
+14. Formed product Card to map all the products